elastic/integrations/packages/azure_logs/docs/README.md

 `resource_manager_endpoint` :
 _string_
 Optional.
 By default, the integration uses the Azure public environment.
-To override this and use a different Azure environment, users can provide a specific resource manager endpoint
+To override this and use a different Azure environment, users can provide a specific resource manager endpoint.

 Examples: